 Step 4: You will be prompted to enter your email and password to confirm who you are and where you want the data to be sent.
 Once your identity has been confirmed, it’s just a matter of waiting.

 Much like Facebook’s download tool, Instagram will automatically package up all of your information and send you a download link via email.
-Instagram says it could take upwards of 48 hours, but we’ve tried it a few times with various accounts and it’s never taken more than an hour or two.
+Instagram says it could take upwards of 48 hours, but we’ve tried it a few times with various accounts, and it has never taken more than an hour or two.
 The emailed download link will expire after four days, so make sure to use it before then.

 Downloading an image isn’t the only way to save it.
-If you want a quick way to find a photo later, but don’t need it physically stored on your phone, you can bookmark it in Instagram.
-Instagram recently added the ability to organize saved posts, a bit like Pinterest boards.
+If you want a quick way to find a photo later, but you don’t need it physically stored on your phone, you can bookmark it on Instagram.
+Instagram has the ability to organize saved posts, a bit like Pinterest boards.

-Step 3: To view, edit, or organize your Instagram saves, navigate to your profile and tap the bookmark icon above your images.
-From here, you can tap the plus icon to add new collections or move a saved photo to a new collection.
+Step 3: To view, edit, delete, or organize your Instagram saves, navigate to your profile and tap the Saved icon above your images on the website.
+On the app, go to your profile page, tap the Menu icon, and go to Saved.

-Since Instagram stories are usually displayed full-screen, images shared through stories can make for great wallpapers for your phone.
+Since Instagram Stories are usually displayed full-screen, images shared through Stories can make for great wallpapers for your phone.
 In fact, some photographers will specifically share pictures this way for this purpose.
-But there’s one trick to taking a clean screenshot of an Instagram story that you need to know.
+There’s one trick to taking a clean screenshot of an Instagram Story that you need to know.

-DonwloadGram doesn’t require downloading software to run, which makes downloading Instagram photos a bit less risky, not to mention easier.
-DownloadGram can be used on desktop computers as well as mobile devices.
+DownloadGram's Instagram Photo Downloader doesn’t require downloading software to run, which makes downloading Instagram photos a bit less risky, not to mention easier.
+It can be used on desktop computers as well as mobile devices.

 Step 1: Navigate to Instagram on the web.